Interplay between Markovianity and Progressive Quenching: PQ in Non-Markovian models

-\paragraph{Case of unbroken canonicity upon PQ:} We take up again the non-Markovian model shown in Fig.~\ref{fig:non-Markov-deco}(a), with the energy given by Eq.(\ref{eq:moselSsigma}) wherein the steady state the Detailed-Balance (DB) holds.
-A Glauber algorithm is used to simulate the dynamics of the whole system, and we progressively quench exclusively the visible spins while the hidden variables remain intact.
-According to Sec \ref{subsec:Markov_DB} the PQ of that system, in particular the selective quenching of visible spins, should not modify the distribution as the two-story ensemble.
-Fig.~\ref{fig:non-Markov-deco}(b) (thick curves) verifies this idea, where the probability distribution of the (visible) magnetization, $M\equiv S_1+S_2+S_3,$ after all these spins have been quenched.
-Here the quenching of visible spins is progressively done with a regular (dimensionless) interval, $\Delta T/\epsilon =0, 1$ and $15$ (solid curves), where $\Delta T/\epsilon=0$ is equivalent to the snapshot of the equilibrium ensemble before quench.
-The distributions are independent of the interval $\Delta T/\epsilon.$
+\paragraph{Case of unbroken canonicity upon PQ:} We take up again the non-Markovian model shown in Fig.~\ref{fig:non-Markov-deco}(a), with the energy given by Eq.(\ref{eq:moselSsigma}) wherein the steady state the detailed balance (DB) holds.
+As the first case of unbroken canonicity, a Glauber algorithm is used to simulate the dynamics of the whole system, but we progressively quench exclusively the visible spins while the hidden variables remain intact.
+According to Sec \ref{subsec:Markov_DB}, the PQ of that system, in particular the selective quenching of visible spins, should not modify the distribution as the two-story ensemble.
+Fig.~\ref{fig:non-Markov-deco}( {d}) (thick curves) verifies this idea, where the probability distribution of the (visible) magnetization, $M\equiv S_1+S_2+S_3,$ after all these spins have been quenched.
+Here, the quenching of visible spins is progressively done with a regular (dimensionless) interval, $\Delta T/\varepsilon =0, 1$ and $15$ (solid curves), where $\Delta T/\varepsilon=0$ is equivalent to the snapshot of the equilibrium ensemble before quench.
+The distributions are independent of the interval $\Delta T/\varepsilon.$

-We also examined another \textit{ad hoc} protocol in which the fixation of visible spin accompanies the modification of the coupling parameters, $J$ and $K.$ At every quenching the value of $J$ is reduced by 50\% whole that of $K$ is incremented so that the effective coupling $\tilde{J}$ of Eq.(\ref{eq:J_tilde}) remains unchanged.
-When we monitor the magnetization of visible spins, $M \equiv S_1+S_2+S_3,$ its distribution after sufficient interval $\Delta T/\epsilon$ recovers the canonical one, by construction (Fig.\ref{fig:non-Markov-deco}(b): dotted curve).
-Nevertheless, there is a visible transient before the equilibration in $M,$ which we monitor through its variance $\la M^2\ra,$ see Fig.\ref{fig:non-Markov-deco}(c) (cf. $\la M\ra=0$).
-The fluctuations of $M$ are transiently attenuated as a fast response to the reduction of $J,$ then it recovers gradually the canonical level (horizontal dotted line) due to the compensatory increment of $K.$
+We also examined another \textit{ad hoc} protocol in which the canonicity of the visible spins remains unbroken.
+This time the fixation of visible spin accompanies the modification of the coupling parameters, $J$ and $K.$ At every quenching, the value of $J$ is reduced by 50\% whole that of $K$ is incremented so that the effective coupling $\tilde{J}$ of Eq.(\ref{eq:J_tilde}) remains unchanged.
+When we monitor the magnetization of visible spins, $M \equiv S_1+S_2+S_3,$ its distribution after sufficient interval $\Delta T/\varepsilon$ recovers the canonical one, by construction (Fig.\ref{fig:non-Markov-deco}( {d}): dotted curve).
+Nevertheless, there is a visible transient before the equilibration in $M,$ which we monitor through its variance $\mathbb{E}[{ } M^2],$ see Fig.\ref{fig:non-Markov-deco}( {e}) (cf. $\mathbb{E}[{ } M]=0$).
+The fluctuations of $M$ are transiently attenuated as a fast response to the reduction of $J,$ then it recovers the canonical level (horizontal dotted line) gradually due to the compensatory increment of $K$.